 Introducing Ratapiko Dorpers

 Our Ratapiko Dorpers stud is located east nor’ east of Mt Taranaki at the start of the eastern Taranaki hill country.
 We run 280 Ratapiko White Dorper ewes, 120 ewe hoggets and 10 rams.
 Also 40 black Dorper ewes.
-We also graze 45 dairy heifers from our familys 460 cow dairy farm 3 miles away.
+We also graze 45 dairy heifers from our family’s 460 cow dairy farm 3 miles away.

 Stocking rate is 13.50 stock units a hectare.
 The sheep are fed no supplements strictly commercial conditions.
-With our bought- in White Dorper ewes struggling on our Ratapiko hills with an annual rainfall of 2000 mls. we decided on a large scale grading up programme.This was completed in 2015.
+With our bought- in White Dorper ewes struggling on our Ratapiko hills with an annual rainfall of 2200 mls. we decided on a large scale grading up programme.
+This was completed in 2015.

 Our original flock was Perendale from the very steep Awakino hills.
 We used two well-bred Poll Dorset Rams from Rangitikei Stud.
 Then we used two Wiltshire rams from Ardco Stud.
 We bought our first White Ratapiko Dorper rams in 2005 from Premier Dorpers.

 Our stud was registered in 2008.
 Bloodlines have come from Sunnyvale, Westoby, Dynamic and Downsouth studs for the White Dorpers.
-The Black Dorper sheep come from Gracelands and J R Studs.We have used AI from Dell, maple, Douwana and Jilikin downs studs.
+The Black Dorper sheep come from Gracelands and J R Studs.
+We have used AI from Dell, Maple, Douwana and Jilikin Downs studs.We have imported mainly outcross white dorper rams from Etiwanda stud NSW.
+As well as Etiwanda the other rams come from Bellevue.Gossamer Down,Jilikin Downs, and Burarang studs.

-With the New Zealand sheep industry moving to the hills we are breeding a hardy White Dorper, tested on hills, fully recorded on S.I.L, eye muscle scanned, tested with WormFEC.
+With the New Zealand sheep industry moving to the hills we are breeding a hardy White Dorper, tested on hills, fully recorded on S.I.L, eye muscle scanned, tested with Worm FEC.
 Foot scored 1 to 10 backed up with Lincoln University footrot test score and cold tolerance tests.

 Our White Dorper flock has been completely closed to outside stock since late 2012.
 Our full White Dorper flock was fully tested for Dermatosparaxis in July 2013.
 All tests were clear.
 All rams are tested annually for brucellosis and are all clear.
 We don’t lease our rams because of disease risk.